Peter Gojowczyk: 2019–2020: Struggles with form, out of Top 100

-2021: US Open fourth round, return to Top 100
+2021: Second best season: US Open fourth round, return to Top 100

 Ranked world No. 141, Gojowczyk qualified for the main draw at the US Open to make his fifth appearance in the main draw.
 He reached beyond the second round of a Grand Slam for the first time in his career defeating 23rd seed Ugo Humbert and Dušan Lajović both matches in five sets.
 He went on to reach the fourth round of a Major for the first time in his career defeating fellow qualifier Henri Laaksonen in four sets.
 He lost in the round of 16 to Carlos Alcaraz in a five-set match 7–5, 1–6, 7–5, 2–6, 0–6.
 As a result, he climbed 40 spots in the rankings to No. 101 on 13 September 2021.

 At the 2021 Moselle Open in Metz, he made the quarterfinals and semifinals again as a qualifier, defeating seventh seed Karen Khachanov and Marcos Giron to reach his third tour-level quarterfinal and second semifinal of the season respectively after Montpellier and Newport.
 With this run he returned to the Top 100 at World No. 88 on 27 September 2021.

-2022–2023: Second ATP 500-level quarterfinal, out of top 300
+2022–2023: Second ATP 500-level quarterfinal, retirement

 In 2022, as a lucky loser, Gojowcyk made the quarterfinals in Acapulco, defeating Brandon Nakashima in the first round and advancing after his second round opponent, defending champion Alexander Zverev was defaulted from the tournament due to unsportsmanlike conduct in his doubles match.
 In the quarterfinals he lost to Cam Norrie in straight sets.
 He fell out of the top 300 on 27 February 2023 to No. 333.

+Gojowcyk announced his retirement from professional tennis on 5 November 2023, after losing in the first qualifying round of the Moselle Open, the place where he won his only title on the ATP Tour.